TABurrows/taburrows.github.io/_docs/google-cloud/cloud-storage-ACLs.md

 You can use Access Control Lists ACLs to define who has access to individual buckets and objects, as well as what level of access they have - you apply ACLs to individual buckets and objects.

 IAM and ACLs can work in tandem to grant access to buckets and objects.
 A user only needs a permission from either IAM  * or * an ACL to access a bucket or object.
 In most cases you should use IAM permissions instead of ACLs (use ACLs for when you need fine-grained control over individual Buckets of Objects).

+to make an entire bucket public: 'Storage Object Viewer' Role to 'allUsers' Group on the bucket.

+for individual objects in a bucket, to make them public grant the 'Reader' access to 'allUsers' on individual objects.